florophore/floro-next-demo/README.md

 ### Add the Chrome Extension
 [Add Floro Extension](https://chromewebstore.google.com/detail/floro/eimdhkkmhlaieggbggapcoohmefbnlkh)

-The chrome extension is a little beta still.
-If it loses its mind go to chrome://extensions and refresh the plugin.
+The chrome extension is a little (very) beta still.
+If it bugs out go to chrome://extensions and refresh the plugin.

 #### Clone the Floro Repository in Floro
 Next clone the repository for this project